unchain-tech/ICP-Static-Site/README.md

     Contains the components that make up the website.

+    - `About.svelte`: Compose the profile section.
+    - `Footer.svelte`: Compose the footer.
+    - `Home.svelte`: Compose the home.
+    - `Nav.svelte`: Compose the navigation bar.
+Contains in-page links to HOME, ABOUT ME, and PORTFOLO.
+    - `Portfolio.svelte`: Compose the portfolio.
+URL to the official UNCHAIN site is used as a dummy.

   - `App.svelte`

     The main component of the application.
 This file imports the svelte file in the `lib/`.